-That being said, below are some general tips that can help many successfully enjoy living a life with less:
+That being said, below are some general tips that can help you begin living a minimalist lifestyle.

 Although it may seem monotonous, identify the exact reason (or reasons) as to why you want to embrace minimalism; write those down.
 This can be as specific as wanting to research other modes of transportation to save on gas money, or to reduce the amount of vehicles you own.
 An understanding of your intended outcomes will help develop minimalistic tendencies that work specifically for you while dually reminding yourself why you chose to pursue this type of lifestyle change in the first place.

 Focus on the Essentials

 Understanding what is essential is a process.
 According to the financial advisor and bestselling author Dave Ramsey,

 “We buy things we don’t need with money we don’t have to impress people we don’t like.”

 The definition of ‘what is essential’ changes from person to person and that is okay.
 A good measure for defining whether something is essential or not comes down to the extent of its use.
 If you use an item twice a year, there is a good chance that it is not essential.
 Other items – like health and home insurance – would be considered essentials, despite the fact that you may not always use them.